utkinn/PyGmod/_sources/reference/internal/luastack.rst.txt

 .. data:: IN_GMOD

-    Boolean constant which is ``True`` if GPython system is running during a Garry's Mod session.
+    Boolean constant which is ``True`` if PyGmod system is running during a Garry's Mod session.
-    This constant is used in GPython libraries for preventing some code from executing when generating documentation.
+    This constant is used in PyGmod libraries for preventing some code from executing when generating documentation.

 .. cpp:var:: ILuaBase *lua